EPCCed/Intro-to-HPC/content/Part6_Exercises/exercise0/part2.md

 This threaded example runs on as many threads on a node as you allow it to.

-The code is a little more complex than the last example in order to run multiple copies of the responce from a numbe of threads on the node we use OpenMP to parallelise the code.
+The code is a little more complex than the last example in order to run multiple copies of the response from a number of threads on the node we use OpenMP to parallelise the code.

 ```